-With thanks to Emma Leigh MBE, Clinical Projects Manager, NHS Eastern Cheshire CCG for describing the approach Eastern Cheshire CCG took to developing a new needs-based model for children and young people’s mental health.
+The National i-THRIVE Programme spoke with Emma Leigh MBE, Clinical Projects Manager, NHS Eastern Cheshire CCG about the approach Eastern Cheshire CCG took to developing a new needs based model for children and young people’s mental health.

 What was the problem you were trying to solve?

 We prefer not to use the word ‘problem’!
 What we are trying to achieve in Eastern Cheshire is a change of direction for children and young people’s mental health services, shifting from the existent models that exclusively revolve around CAMHS.

 Our aim is to develop robust and effective pathways that offer:

 - Choice and a range of provision with easily accessible information (Getting Advice and Signposting)

 - A range of provision that includes advice and guidance through to intensive interventions for those children and young people requiring it (Getting Help, Getting More Help, Getting Risk Support)

 - Support for children and young people who are thriving through prevention and promotion of emotional wellbeing, supporting them to be resilient and mentally well